 I cleaned up the battery compartment and dropped in an alkaline 625 cell (as the mercury 625 cells for which the camera is designed are banned), but the meter wouldn’t budge.
-Persistent Googling turned up several reasons a 202’s meter would die, all of them repairable — but requiring way more camera disassembly than I’m willing to do.
-So I loaded some Kodak Gold 200 and figured exposure using either Sunny 16 or my iPhone’s Pocket Light Meter app.
+Persistent Googling turned up several reasons a 202’s meter would die.
+All of them are repairable — but require way more camera disassembly than I’m willing to do.
+I loaded some Kodak Gold 200 and figured exposure using either Sunny 16 or my iPhone’s Pocket Light Meter app.

 I shot the entire roll near home.
 This was the scene on my desk, right under a window.

-This summer I stripped all the paint off my front door (what an ugly job!) and repainted it in a copper color to harmonize with my home’s brick.
-It turned out bright orange.
+This summer I stripped all the paint off my front door (what an ugly job!) and repainted it.
+The copper hue I bought turned out bright orange.